Alakaresh/customiizer/README.md

 immediately, then compares the stored version against this value to decide whether it needs to reload the list.
 Finished missions include a `completed_at` timestamp so the account dashboard can show the completion date.
+Missions that require manual confirmation can be validated through the `customiizer_validate_mission` AJAX action.
+This endpoint marks the mission as completed and records the timestamp.

 ## Mission triggers